hlizjones/flexpath-unit-2-exercises/11-spring-boot-and-mvc/README.md

 ## Project Overview

-This project contains a simple Spring Boot application with a controller class and a model class for managin a list of books.
+This project contains a simple Spring Boot application with a controller class and a model class for managing a list of books.
 The list is defined in the `BookController` class as a simple in-memory list that is initialized with a few books when the application starts.